 And in general, if you have a very social dog, you want to make sure they practice elevator etiquette by having them sit calmly while taking the elevator.

 Here again, is where you can use a verbal cue like the “sit” command to train your dog.
 This way, you’ll ensure they won’t jump on others while taking the elevator.

 In closing, implementing these dog walking etiquette tips will equip you with the basics required for managing your daily walks.
 Keeping your and other dogs safe is paramount, as well as being courteous of others while you’re walking your dog.

 Once you’ve mastered the basics, it’s much easier to work on the more challenging issues like your dog pulling, jumping, or stalling on a leash.

-So please join us for Part 2 of our How to Properly Walk a Dog series by subscribing below.
+So please stay tuned for our series by subscribing below.
 Next, we’ll discuss how to walk a puppy on a leash.